COVID Mitigation Plan for the 2022-23 School Year

 If unable to find a vaccination clinic open at a time that works with your schedule, more options for COVID-19 vaccine clinics are available by visiting California Department of Public Health’s MyTurn COVID and flu vaccination scheduling website.

 Once your child has received their 2nd shot in the series, please provide a copy of the vaccination record to your child’s school office.
-If you wish to decline to provide your child’s vaccination record, please let your child’s school office know that.
+If you wish to decline to provide your child’s vaccination record, please let your child’s school office know.

 - Isolation, Quarantine, and Travel guidance for schools